michiari/POMC/README.md

 For more info, please refer to the User's Guide in `docs`.
 We tested the suite mostly on Ubuntu 24.04/24.10.
-It may not work on other OS's, and issues have been reported on Ubuntu 22.04.
+Please let us know if you have issues running it on other OSes.

-## Publications
+## Publications 📖

 Main reference for the explicit-state model checker (`pomc --explicit`):